What is Carnival Glass?

 Most carnival glass is considered to be highly collectible.
 Prices do vary widely, with some pieces (such as certain pieces made in large quantities in a more common color) being worth relatively little, but other very rare items commanding thousands of dollars on the open market.
 Examples of this type of glass are seen frequently in most antique stores, and there is an active market for it on the ebay.com auction website and other online venues.

 Identification of carnival glass is frequently VERY difficult.
 Many manufacturers did not include a glass maker’s mark on their product, and some did so only for part of the time they were producing the glass.
-Identifying carnival glass often involves matching patterns, colors, sheen, edges, thickness, and other factors from old manufacturer’s trade catalogs, other known examples, or other reference material.
+Identifying the glass often involves matching patterns, colors, sheen, edges, thickness, and other factors from old manufacturer’s trade catalogs, other known examples, or other reference material.
 There are several very informative websites on the internet that list patterns and makers of iridescent Glass (see links below).

 Many of the glass manufacturers who produced this glass copied patterns (with or without slight changes) from their competitors, so it is often very difficult to know for sure where, or by whom, a particular piece was made.